cg-tuwien/Auto-Vk-Toolkit/docs/serializer.md

 serializer.archive(numPositions);
 ```

-The serializer features spezialised functions for serializing and deserializing a block of memory
+The serializer features specialised functions for serializing and deserializing blocks of memory
 and host visible buffers.
 Both can be used separately but are especially usefull when used in
-conjunction to, i.e. serialize/deserialize image data.
+conjunction to, e.g. serialize/deserialize image data.
 Image data loaded from a file can be
-serialized using `archive_memory`
+serialized using `gvk::serializer::archive_memory`:
 ```
 size_t imageSize;
 // Load image frome file